-Activity 3: Go through the questions from the Horizon2020 guide to create a FAIR Data Management Plan and see if you can already answer many of them.
+Activity 3: Go through the questions from the Horizon2020 guide to create a FAIR Data Management Plan and see if you can already answer any of the questions.

 Recommended extra reading: Best Practices in Data Analysis and Sharing in Neuroimaging using MRI, Ten Simple Rules for Creating a Good Data Management Plan, Ten Simple Rules for Reproducible Computational Research and Ten principles for machine-actionable data management plans, these papers will help you connect all the concepts that you have learned so far.

-Licensing your work / research outputs to be open access (research output here means data, metadata, code, workflows) allows you as author or contributor to enable reuse and appropriate attribution of the work.
-If there is no license attached to your work, you are actually stopping anyone to legally reuse it.
-Did you know that No license = No permissions?.
-Also, if you find research outputs that you want to reuse, you should only reuse it according to their license.
+Licensing your work / research outputs to be open access (research output here means data, metadata, code, workflows) allows you as author or contributor to enable reuse and appropriate attribution of that work.
+If there is no licence attached to your work, you are actually stopping anyone to legally reuse it.
+Did you know that No licence = No permissions?.
+Also, if you find research outputs that you want to reuse, you should only reuse it according to their licence.

-Be aware that you have the right to choose a license that best suits your purpose.
-There are multiple different licenses and versions of these, to be applied to data and software.
-Some licenses are applicable only in certain countries, think of applying an international license.
-Be aware that the data repository that you use might ask you to accept their “terms and conditions” which affects how you might use or share data, by expanding, modifying or limiting the intended purpose or your own license.
-You can have multiple licenses, for different purposes or different audiences.
-Finally, not every part of your work/ research outputs needs to be publicly available or be licensed.
-The more you share the better.
+Be aware that you have the right to choose a licence that best suits your purpose.
+There are multiple different licences and versions of these, to be applied to data and software.
+Some licences are applicable only in certain countries, so think of applying an international licence.
+Be aware that the data repository that you use might ask you to accept their “terms and conditions” which affects how you might use or share data, by expanding, modifying or limiting the intended purpose or your own licence.
+Also, you can have multiple licences, for different purposes or different audiences.
+Finally, not every part of your work/ research outputs needs to be publicly available or be licensed, but the more you share with clear permissions the better.

 Activity 2: (flowcharts as a survey) The ARDC has a guides about licensing for three specific scenarios: a) Data creator flowchart b) Data supplier flowchart and c) Data users flowchart.
-If you want to know more about licensing and copyright for data reuse visit the ANDS (now joined into ARDC) page.
+If you want to know more about licensing and copyright for data reuse visit the ANDS page about this.

 Citation analysis and citation metrics are important to the academic community, which gives recognition to the researchers and their work.
 Data citation continues the tradition of acknowledging other people’s work and ideas.
 It also helps make research data more findable and accessible.
 It is now common practice for authors to formally cite the research datasets and associated software that underpin their research findings.